 - In July 2020, the City issued \$296.6 million of Water and Wastewater Revenue Refunding Bonds; the Water and Wastewater Revenue Refunding Bonds Tax-Exempt, Series 2020A for \$201.5 million and the Water and Wastewater Revenue Refunding Bonds Series (Federally Taxable) 2020B for \$95.0 million.
-The City issued the bonds to finance (i) capital improvements to the City's Water and Wastewater Revenue Bonds Variable Rate Series 1997B and the Water and Wastewater Revenue Bonds Variable Rate Series 1997B and the Water and Wastewater Revenue Bonds Series 2010C, (iii) the advance refunding of all or a portion of the City's outstanding Water and Wastewater Revenue Refunding Bonds Series 2012 and Water and Wastewater Revenue Refunding Bonds Series 2013A, (iv) the cost of issuance relating to the Tax-Exempt Bonds and (v) the cost of issuance related to the Taxable Bonds.
+The City issued the bonds to finance (i) capital improvements to the City's Water and Wastewater Systems, including capitalized interest, (ii) the current refunding of the City's outstanding Water and Wastewater Revenue Bonds Variable Rate Series 1997B and the Water and Wastewater Revenue Bonds Series 2010C, (iii) the advance refunding of all or a portion of the City's outstanding Water and Wastewater Revenue Refunding Bonds Series 2011B, Water and Wastewater Revenue Refunding Bonds Series 2013A, (iv) the cost of issuance relating to the Tax-Exempt Bonds and (v) the cost of issuance related to the Taxable Bonds.
 The fiscal year 2021 Water and Wastewater Revenue Refunding Bonds Series 2020A and 2020B liability of \$296.6 million is reflected in the City's financial statements as another Long-Term Obligation. - In June 2021, the City issued Water and Wastewater Revenue Refunding Bonds (Federally Taxable) Series 2021B for the amount of \$368.7 million.
-The City issued the bonds to finance (i) the advance refunding of the City's outstanding Water and Wastewater Revenue Bonds Series 2014A and 2015A, and (ii) the cost of issuance relating to the bonds, The fiscal year 2021 Water and Wastewater Revenue Refunding Bonds (Federally Taxable) Series 2021B liability of \$368.7 million is reflected in the City's financial statements as another Long-Term Obligation. - In October 2020, the City issued Airport Refunding Bonds, Series 2020A, B, & C in the original principal amount of \$389.2 million.
+The City issued the bonds to finance (i) the advance refunding of the City's outstanding Water and Wastewater Revenue Bonds Series 2014A and 2015A, and (ii) the cost of issuance relating to the bonds, The fiscal year 2021 Water and Wastewater Revenue Refunding Bonds (Federally Taxable)

+Series 2021B liability of \$368.7 million is reflected in the City's financial statements as another Long-Term Obligation. - In October 2020, the City issued Airport Refunding Bonds, Series 2020A, B, & C in the original principal amount of \$389.2 million.
 The 2020A Bonds were issued for the purpose of providing funds, together with other available moneys, to: (i) refund all of the outstanding Series 2010A Airport Revenue Bonds, and (ii) pay the cost of issuance of the 2020A Bonds.
 The 2020B Bonds were issued for the purpose of providing funds to (i) refinance certain outstanding Commercial Paper Notes, and (ii) pay the cost of issuance of the 2020B Bonds.
-The 2020C Bonds were issued for the purpose of providing Series 2010D Airport Revenue Bonds, (ii) refinance certain outstanding Commercial Paper Notes, and (ii) refund all of the outstanding Series 2010D Airport Revenue Bonds, (ii) refinance certain outstanding Commercial Paper Notes, and (ii) pay the cost of issuance of the 2020B Bonds.
-The 2020C Bonds.
+The 2020C Bonds were issued for the purpose of providing funds to (i) refund all of the outstanding Series 2010D Airport Revenue Bonds, (ii) refinance certain outstanding Commercial Paper Notes, and (iii) pay the cost of issuance of the 2020C Bonds.
 The fiscal year 2021 Airport Refunding Bonds, Series 2020A, B, & C liability of \$389.2 million is reflected in the City's financial statements as another Long-Term Obligation. - In July 2010, the City of Philadelphia Water Department received approval from the Pennsylvania State Infrastructure Financing Authority ("PENNVEST") for the Green Infrastructure Project (Series 2010B); bringing the total financing from PENNVEST to \$214.9 million.
 The funding is through low interest loans of 1.193% during the construction period and for the first five years of amortization (interest only payment is due during the construction period up to three years) and 2.107% for the remaining fifteen years.
 Individual loan information is as follows: